redhat-developer/intellij-quarkus/README.md

   TBD

-## ~~Quarkus code snippets~~
+## Quarkus code snippets
-NYI

-This extension provides several code snippets, available when editing Java files:
+This plugin provides several code snippets, available when editing Java files:

   * **qrc** - Create a new Quarkus resource class
   * **qrm** - Create a new Quarkus resource method